Adrián Colunga

-Adrián Colunga Pérez (born 17 November 1984) is a Spanish former footballer who played as a striker.
+Adrián Colunga Pérez (born 17 November 1984) is a Spanish former professional footballer who played as a forward.
+He is the caretaker manager of Real Murcia.

-He appeared in 152 La Liga matches over seven seasons, scoring a total of 36 goals for Recreativo, Zaragoza, Getafe, Sporting de Gijón and Granada.
-He added 54 games and 17 goals in the Segunda División, and also competed professionally in England, Cyprus and India.
+He appeared in 152 La Liga matches over seven seasons, scoring 36 goals for Recreativo, Zaragoza, Getafe, Sporting de Gijón and Granada.
+He added 54 games and 17 goals in the Segunda División, and also competed in England, Cyprus and India.

-Club career
+Playing career

 Colunga was born in Oviedo, Asturias.
-After unsuccessfully emerging through Sporting de Gijón's youth system he made his professional debut on loan, in the Segunda División B with Marino de Luanco – also in his native region – going on to serve several others in the third tier and Tercera División while also spending the 2004–05 season for Sporting's reserves.
+After unsuccessfully emerging through Sporting de Gijón's youth system he made his professional debut on loan, in the Segunda División B with Marino de Luanco – also in his native region – going on to serve several others in the third tier and Tercera División while also spending the 2004–05 season with Sporting's reserves.

-In January 2006, Colunga was definitely released by Gijón and, after a spell in the fourth division and another in the third, joined UD Las Palmas of the Segunda División.
+In January 2006, Colunga was definitely released by Gijón and, after a spell in the fourth division and another in the third, joined UD Las Palmas of Segunda División.
 He scored 13 league goals (second-best in the squad) in the 2007–08 campaign for a Canary Islands side that was threatened with relegation until the last month of competition.

-Colunga was then bought by Recreativo de Huelva in La Liga, in a four-year contract worth €2.7 million.
-In his debut for the team, on 31 August 2008, he netted the game's only goal in an away win against Andalusia neighbours Real Betis.
+Colunga was then bought by Recreativo de Huelva in La Liga, on a four-year contract worth €2.7 million.
+In his debut for the team, on 31 August 2008, he scored the game's only goal in an away win against Andalusia neighbours Real Betis.

-Alternating between starts and games from the bench in his first year, Colunga entered the club's history when he scored a penalty kick in a 4–1 loss at Deportivo de La Coruña on 21 December, his fourth consecutive game achieving the feat.
-Spanish football pundit Guillem Balagué compared the player, in his weekly report of first division encounters, to Valencia CF's David Villa; despite a first fruitful year individually, Recre ranked last.
+Alternating between starts and games from the bench in his first year, Colunga entered the club's history when he scored a penalty kick in a 4–1 loss at Deportivo de La Coruña on 21 December, his fourth consecutive game achieving the feat; Spanish football pundit Guillem Balagué compared the player, in his weekly report of first division encounters, to Valencia CF's David Villa.
+Despite a first fruitful year individually, Recre ranked last.

 On 23 January 2010, after experiencing personal problems in the new season at Recreativo, which included a confrontation with club fans, Colunga was loaned to Real Zaragoza of the top flight until June.
 He scored on his debut eight days later, a 3–1 away victory over CD Tenerife, and finished the campaign as the team's top scorer in only four months of play, with the Aragonese finally escaping relegation.